Custom Metrics

 -

 Set the value calculation type.
-If you select Total values or Average values, select a tag key from the drop-down list.
+When Total values or Average values are selected, a tag key must be selected from the drop-down list

 -